theowenyoung/archive-actionsflow/packages/actionsflow-trigger-twitter/README.md

 # `@actionsflow/trigger-twitter`

-This is an [Actionsflow](https://github.com/actionsflow/actionsflow) twitter trigger.
+This is a twitter trigger of [Actionsflow](https://github.com/actionsflow/actionsflow).
 You can watch yours or the other twitter user's updates by using this trigger.

 > This is an official trigger, you don't need to install it manually.